 Employers of the H-2B workers are obligated to pay for the visa application, flight tickets and accommodation of the workers, as well as to pay them the wage determined by the Department of Labor to protect them from exploitation.
 Typically, these costs are well worth it for our hotel industry clients that need workers now.

-Additionally, the employer’s family (spouse and children under 21) can also accompany the employee under the dependent H-4 visa.
+Additionally, the employee’s family (spouse and children under 21) can also accompany the employee under the dependent H-4 visa.

 EB-3 (Green Card)